JuliaPhysics/Measurements.jl/docs/usage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 .. function:: Measurements.derivative(y::Measurement, x::Measurement)
-.. function:: Measurements.gradient(y::Measurement, x::AbstractArray{Measurement})

 In order to propagate the uncertainties, ``Measurements.jl`` keeps track of the
 partial derivative of an expression with respect to all independent measurements
 from which the expression comes.
-For this reason, the package provides two
+For this reason, the package provides a
-convenient functions, ``Measurements.derivative`` and ``Measurements.gradient``,
-to get the partial derivative and the gradient of an expression with respect to
+convenient function, ``Measurements.derivative``, to get the partial derivative
+and the gradient of an expression with respect to independent measurements.
-independent measurements.

 Uncertainty Contribution
 ~~~~~~~~~~~~~~~~~~~~~~~~